 Your provider may ask for other tests.
 They might include:

 If any tests show you have cancer, your provider will likely do more testing to "stage" the cancer.
 Staging helps show how much cancer is in your body and whether it has spread.

-How the cancer is staged will determine how it is treated.
+The stage of the cancer will determine how it is treated.

 Treatment for anal cancer is based on:

-Cancer affects more than your body.
-It affects how you feel about yourself and your life.
+Cancer affects how you feel about yourself and your life.
 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you feel less alone.

 Anal cancer spreads slowly.
-With early treatment, about 70% of people with anal cancer are cancer-free after 5 years.
+With early treatment, most people with anal cancer are cancer-free after 5 years.

 You may have side effects from surgery, chemotherapy, or radiation therapy.